hl7ch/ch-term/input/pagecontent/index.md

 * [Naming Systems](namingsystems.html)

 ### Collaboration & Governance

-This implementation guide is the product of collaborative work undertaken with participants from [HL7 Switzerland](https://www.hl7.ch) and [eHealth Suisse](https://www.e-health-suisse.ch/startseite.html)
+This implementation guide is the result of collaborative work undertaken with participants from [HL7 Switzerland](https://www.hl7.ch) and [eHealth Suisse](https://www.e-health-suisse.ch/startseite.html).

-- a yearly major release is foreseen to support the swiss balloted ig's with a interim version published for supporting the Hl7 switzerland ballot phase
+- A yearly major release is foreseen to support the Swiss balloted IGs, with an interim version published to support the HL7 Switzerland ballot phase.
-- addition / changes can only be done through reviewed pull requests
-- in addition pull requests (PR) needs to be accepted / reviewed by the responsible of the different swiss HL7.ch work groups, if the terminology resources are used within their implementation guides
+- Additions or changes can only be made through reviewed pull requests (PRs).
+In addition, PRs must be reviewed and accepted by the responsible parties of the respective HL7 Switzerland working groups, if the terminology resources are used within their implementation guides.
-- patch releases can be done on request to the FHIR work group, dependent IG's on CH Term should allow patched versions
+- Patch releases can be made upon request to the FHIR working group.
+Dependent IGs on CH Term should allow patched versions.
-- for terminology resources where CH Term is not the authority/master, the conformance resource needs to indicate the authority in meta.source ([example for art-decor](https://fhir.ch/ig/ch-term/ValueSet-DocumentEntry.authorRole.json.html))
+- For terminology resources where CH Term is not the authority or master, the conformance resource needs to indicate the authority in `meta.source` (see [example](https://fhir.ch/ig/ch-term/ValueSet-DocumentEntry.authorRole.json.html) for ART-DECOR).
-- only stable versions of ValueSets will be published if there a multiple versions of ValueSets (e.g. DocumentEntry.typeCode) due that the tooling supports currently one version [background](https://github.com/hl7ch/ch-term/issues/5).
+- Only stable versions of ValueSets are published when there are multiple versions of ValueSets (e.g. DocumentEntry.typeCode), due to the fact that the tooling currently supports only one version ([background](https://github.com/hl7ch/ch-term/issues/5)).

 ### IP Statements
 This document is licensed under Creative Commons "No Rights Reserved" ([CC0](https://creativecommons.org/publicdomain/zero/1.0/)).